johnshearing/PrivateKeyVault/README.md

 I find that the easiest way to install MEW on the pi is to use the pi's browser and go to MyEtherWallet.com.
 Then scroll to the bottom of the webpage and click on the link entitled **Latest Release**
-Download the distribution zip file and then move the whole zip file into an folder which I name **MEW**.
+Download the distribution zip file and then move the whole zip file into a folder which I name **MEW**.
 Then unzip the file into this same folder.

 Be very careful when going to MyEtherWallet.com that you type the WebAddress in yourself or use one of your own bookmarks.
 If you use someone else's link then you will find yourself at a counterfeit website that will steal your private keys and take all your ether.
 Remember it's myetherwallet.com not .org, not .net or dot anything else.
 Also, there have been counterfeit websites that use the numeral 1 instead of the letter l in URL.
 Using this site will cause you to lose all your ether.
 For these reasons you should always type the URL into your browser yourself, or use one of your own bookmarks.